Hossein Panahi

 After graduating from high school, due to his father's recommendation, he found his way to Ayatollah Golpaygaani's religious class.
-He then returned to his hometown as a religious figure, but this lasted only for a few months.
+Hossein then returned to his hometown as a religious figure, but this lasted only for a few months.
 He then moved to Tehran and started studying in Anahita art school for four years and graduated as an actor and a screenwriter.